Deqity/deqity-core/README.md

         }
     }
 ```

 The contract allows for two methods of selling shares.
 The first method is called a dilution sale.
 This type of sale effectivly dilutes all the shareholder's equities equally.
 A company may choese to do this if they want to maintain the equity ratios amoung the current sharholders and a sigle sharholder does not want to directly sell their equity.

 To start the dilution sale, the owner of the contract specifies a new amount of total shares.
 And then inputs that amount into the ```startDillutionSale``` function along with a price per share.
 The function updates status variables and then allows buyers to buy shares.
 Note, inital shareholders cannot purchase dilution shares to prevent them from getting (essentially) free equity.

 After the dilution sale is started, a buyer can call the ```startPeerToPeerSale``` and input and certain quantity of shares.
 The contract then mints the inputed quantity of shares for the buyer as long as that quantity does not surpass the new total amount of shares.
 The ```msg.value``` (minus fee) of their puchase is kept in the equity contract.
 If their purchase raises the ```totalSupply``` to the ```totalShares``` then the ```endDillutionSale``` function will be called to end the dilution sale.

 At the end of a dilution sale, each inital shareholder will be paid a percantage of the equity contract's balance.
-This percentage is determined by ```initalEquity``` which is only caluclated at initalization and at the end of a dillution sale.
+This percentage is determined by ```initalEquity``` which is only caluclated at initalization and at the end of a dilution sale along with ```initialShareHolders```.

 ```solidity
  /// @notice ends dillution sale and pays inital shareholders